 In 2009, CNIB announced its plans to restrict its program offerings to a day camp.
 This move was met with much outrage from the community.
 After a community movement gained the support of several sponsors, CNIB relented and continued the more traditional format of the camps.

 In 2010, CNIB began the process of selling the Bowen Lodge by the Sea property.
 It announced that the 2010 camping season would be the last CNIB run camping program on Bowen Island.
-They announced plans to reallocate funds into a new outdoors camping program.
+They announced plans to reallocate funds into a new outdoors camping program, now defunct.

 Under CBWG and CBSVI

-In August of 2010, former campers of the original CNIB Camp Bowen project formed the Camp Bowen Working Group.
-The BC-based organization, now known as the Camp Bowen Society for the Visually Impaired (CBSVI), aims to fill the learning gap left by the closure of CNIB’s program.
+In August of 2010, former campers of the original CNIB Camp Bowen project formed the Camp Bowen Working Group (CBWG).
+The BC-based organization, which was quickly rebranded to the Camp Bowen Society for the Visually Impaired (CBSVI), aimed to fill the learning gap left by the closure of CNIB’s program.
 Together with the BC visually impaired community, CBSVI organized its first retreat on Bowen Island in 2011.
 The retreat was considered to be a success by the board of directors and the campers who were in attendance.

 The following years saw an increase in the number of programs offered and a new season of growth for Camp Bowen.

-During a transition period lasting from late 2017 to early 2018, the Camp Bowen Society for the Visually Impaired was split into two organizations.
-The first of these, established as a federal non-profit in late 2017, was the Camp Bowen Society for the Independence of the Blind and Deafblind.
-It took over all of the programs from the Camp Bowen Society for the Visually Impaired that were deemed to be charitable.
-The second organization was the Camp Bowen Society for the Visually Impaired, which became the Camp Bowen Innovations Society in early 2018.
-In January of 2018, upon transfer of the programs in its roster deemed charitable to the Camp Bowen Society for the Independence of the blind and Deafblind, it gathered its remaining service offerings, and positioned them to fund the Camp Bowen Society for the Independence of the Blind and Deafblind.
+During a transition period lasting from late 2018 to early 2019, the Camp Bowen Society for the Visually Impaired was split into two organizations.
+The first of these, established as a federal not for profit organization in late 2018, was the Camp Bowen Society for the Independence of the Blind and Deafblind (us).
+It took over all of the programs from the Camp Bowen Society for the Visually Impaired that were deemed to be charitable, including its signature summer camps.
+The second organization was the Camp Bowen Society for the Visually Impaired, which became the Camp Bowen Innovations Society in early 2019.